Ottawa: Architecture, built environment and urban planning

-Influenced by government structures, much of the city's architecture tends to be formal and functional; the city is also marked by Romantic and Picturesque styles of architecture such as the Parliament Buildings' gothic revival architecture.
-Ottawa's domestic architecture contains single-family homes, but also includes smaller numbers of semi-detached houses, rowhouses, and apartment buildings.
-Many domestic buildings in Centretown are clad in red brick, with trim in wood, stone, or metal; variations are common, depending on the cultural heritage of the neighbourhoods and the time they were built.
+Influenced by government structures, much of the city's architecture tends to be formal and functional.
+The city is also marked by Romantic and Picturesque styles of architecture such as the Parliament Buildings' gothic revival architecture.
+Ottawa's domestic architecture contains single-family homes, but also includes smaller numbers of semi-detached houses, rowhouses, and apartment buildings, including those build before the 21st century.
+Many domestic buildings in Centretown are clad in red brick, with trim in wood, stone, or metal.
+Variations are common, depending on the cultural heritage of the neighbourhoods and the time they were built.